IPsec Support

 - Perfect Forward Secrecy: Diffie-Hellman Group2

-The IPsec Dead Peer Detection (DPD) is enabled on the AWS Specific Cloud endpoint.
-Configure the DPD on your endpoint as follows:- DPD interval: 10
+- The IPsec Dead Peer Detection (DPD) is enabled on the AWS Specific Cloud endpoint.
+Configure the DPD on your endpoint as follows:

 - DPD Retries: 3

-The IPsec Encapsulating Security Payload (ESP) inserts additional headers to transmit the packets.
-These headers require additional space, which reduces the amount of space available to transmit application data.
+- The IPsec Encapsulating Security Payload (ESP) inserts additional headers to transmit the packets.
+These headers require additional space, reducing the space available to transmit application data.
 The following configuration is recommended on the customer gateway to limit the impact of this behavior:

 - TCP MSS Adjustment: 1379 bytes